The cohomological Hall algebra of a surface and factorization cohomology: Homotopy canonical Euler classes

 The concept of \emph{coherent homotopy uniqueness} of objects, morphisms, cohomology classes, etc., is implicit in the formalism of $\oo$-categories, as well as in homotopical algebra in general.
-In this appendix we spell out some instances of this concept which we use in the main text.
+In this appendix we spell out some instances of this concept in the dg-context.

-\begin{Defi} \begin{itemize}[leftmargin=8mm] \item[$\mathrm{(a)}$] Let $\frakC$ be a $\oo$-category.
-An {\em object of $\frakC$ defined up to a contractible set of choices} is a datum of a contractible simplicial set $K$ and a morphism of simplicial sets $K\to \frakC^\Kan$.
-Suppose $x,y$ are objects of $\frakC$.
-A \emph{morphism $x\to y$ defined up to a contractible set of choices} is an object of the $\oo$-category $\Hom_\frakC(x,y)$ defined up to a contractible set of choices.